blahah/TGAC-2014-genome-annotation/exercises/1_repeats/exercise.md

 AAACCTCGTGGGCTTATCCATGAAATTTCATGGGTCATCATGGGCTGACC
 ```

 Look closely at the sequences that were identified as repeats and compare them to the surrounding sequence.

-How different do they look?
-Could you pick out the repetitive sequence by eye?
-Do you think the RepeatMasker algorithm has captured the repeats perfectly?
+- How different do they look?
+- Could you pick out the repetitive sequence by eye?
+- Do you think the RepeatMasker algorithm has captured the repeats perfectly?

 In a real genome annotation project, and when you use a genome annotation in your own experiments, you should always bear in mind that the process is imperfect.
+For the time being at least, human curation of machine-generated annotations is still considered the gold standard.

 #### Annotation table output

 Take a look at the annotation file in your browser by clicking the `Annotation File:` link.
+This shows the location of each repeat region, its type and score.
+In an annotation pipelines, this type of data output would be converted to GFF3 as part of our annotation evidence trail.

 #### Adjusting the parameters

 The quality of the repeat database and the type of algorithm used will greatly affect the accuracy of the results.

-To demonstrate this, re-run the previous analysis on the RepeatMasker website but change some parameters:
+To demonstrate this to your own satisfaction, re-run the previous analysis on the RepeatMasker website but change some parameters, for example:

-1. select Arabidopsis or Maize as the reference species - you should see many fewer predicted repeats.
+1. select Arabidopsis or maize as the reference species
 2. select a more sensitive alignment option
 3. select a different BLAST